oskarjonszon/Connect_4/README.md

-# Connect_4
+# Connect Four AI

-Implementation of Connect 4 AI using a minimax algorithm and alpha-beta pruning.
-Project includes a console playable Connect 4 against the AI.
+This project is an implementation of a Connect Four AI using a minimax algorithm with alpha-beta pruning.
+The game playable in a representation in the console and its a head to head game against the AI.